—-Greek / Roman, Zoroastrian, Native American, Japanese, and Norse / Viking: Tales of Creation—-

 Kronos (or Saturn) was the youngest Titan, who married Rhea (his sister) and had many offspring: Demeter, Hera, Hades, Hestia, and Poseidon among others…

 It is said that Kronos murdered his father Uranus by castrating him with a sickle (Ouch) to free his brothers.
 From the blood of Uranus, Giants and Nymphs came into being.
-From his severed balls, Aphrodite manifested herself.
+Also, Aphrodite manifested herself, randomly.
 With his dying breath Uranus cursed the Titans and foretold that one day, one of Kronos’s own sons would overthrow him.
 Kronos scoffed at his old man, but then he thought about it.
 In order to avoid this potential forecast Kronos figured it wouldn’t hurt to kill all his kids, just in case one of them got smart.

-Gaea, the goddess of the Earth, was rightly horrified by Kronos’s insistent habit of systematically devouring his offspring like a starving African kid in a buffet, so Gaea saved his youngest son by tricking Kronos with a pet rock in a cradle.
-(Kronos wasn’t the sharpest tool in the shed) She subsequently sent this newborn god to Crete to be raised by Nymphs.
+Gaea, the goddess of the Earth, was rightly horrified by Kronos’s insistent habit of systematically devouring his offspring like a hungry hippo at a buffet, so Gaea saved his youngest son by tricking Kronos with a pet rock in a cradle (Kronos wasn’t the sharpest tool in the shed).
+She subsequently sent this newborn god to Crete to be raised by Nymphs.
 The god she saved would grow up to become Zeus, King of the Olympian Gods.

 The gods, led by Zeus, faced down an army of Titans led by Atlas.
 Poseidon polished his trident for the battle to come as the Cyclopes came to the aid of Zeus by forging him his lightning bolts.
 In the ensuing ‘Clash’ of Titans and Olympians, the Gods narrowly came out on top, and exiled the Titans to the Dark World at the bottom of an endless pit known as Tartarus, all except for Atlas who was given the honor of benching the planet on a daily basis.